RillingDev/rilling.dev/source/_drafts/an-introduction-to-webmention.md

     - Java
 ---

 Some time ago I stumbled over [a blog post by Xe Iaso](https://xeiaso.net/blog/webmention-support-2020-12-02) which mentions (pun intended) '[Webmention](https://www.w3.org/TR/webmention/)'.
-Webmention is a technology that allows websites to send notifications when they mention another site, as well as receive a notification when one's site is mentioned from somewhere else.
+Webmention is a technology that allows websites to be notified when another website links to it.
 When implemented, Webmention can work like a primitive but privacy-friendly analytics tool to find out where visitors might come from (e.g., if there is a notable increase in visitors after another blog mentions yours).
-It can also enable you to showcase "other blogs that linked to this post"-like elements on your blog posts, which could suggest related posts to your readers.
+It can also enable you to showcase "other blogs that linked to this post"-like elements on your blog posts to suggest related posts to your readers.

 <!-- more -->